tomcuel/Upgraded_C_Chess_Engine/README.md

-# Introduction
+# Chess Engine in C
-Here is the continuation of the chess game programming project.
+> Here is the continuation of the chess game programming project.
 It's an upgrade compared to the previous chess engine where lany things related to the game has been changed.
 The graphic interface has been modified a bit.
 To make it faster and have a better AI, I changed a lot of the way to calculate things.
 The AI also uses an opening book.
 I also added some keyboard shortcuts to easily proceed the tests.

 #### Tables of contents